mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#connection-pool-creation>`_
 the driver should create connection pools.

-Once a pool is created, if minPoolSize is set, the pool MUST immediately begin being `populated
+When a pool is created, its state MUST initially be set to "paused".
+Even if minPoolSize is set, the pool MUST NOT begin being `populated
-<#populating-the-pool-with-a-connection-internal-implementation>`_ with enough
+<#populating-the-pool-with-a-connection-internal-implementation>`_ with
-`Connections <#connection>`_ such that totalConnections >= minPoolSize.
-This MUST be done in a non-blocking manner, such as via the use of a background thread or asynchronous I/O. See `Populating the Pool with a Connection
-<#populating-the-pool-with-a-connection-internal-implementation>`_ for more
-details on the steps involved.
+`Connections <#connection>`_ until it has been marked as "ready".
+SDAM will mark the pool as "ready" on each successful check.
+See `Connection Pool Management`_ section in the SDAM specification for more information.

 .. code::

     set generation to 0
+    set state to "paused"
     emit PoolCreatedEvent
-    if minPoolSize is set:
-      # this MAY be performed on a background thread
-      # if it is not performed on a background thread, this MUST
-      # utilize non-blocking I/O.
-      while totalConnectionCount < minPoolSize:
-        populate pool with a connection

 Closing a Connection Pool
 -------------------------